-The welding parameters for each mode (where available) are selected by pressing the Parameter Select buttons:

-They are adjusted by turning the Parameter Adjust Control knob.
-The selected parameter will be displayed when the relevant light is illuminated.
+The welding parameters for each mode (where available) are selected by pressing the Parameter Select / Adjust Control, and are adjusted by turning the Parameter Select / Adjust Control.
+The selected parameter will be displayed when the light is illuminated.

 Note: The parameter adjust control knob is an infinitely variable type potentiometer and will continue to turn even when the minimum or maximum limit is reached for each parameter.